Laura Arrillaga-Andreessen

+Early life and education

 Arrillaga-Andreessen was born in Palo Alto, California, the daughter of Frances C. Arrillaga and billionaire real estate developer John Arrillaga, Sr. She received a BA (1992) and MA (1999) in Art History from Stanford University, an MA (1998) in Education from Stanford School of Education, and an MBA (1997) from the Stanford Graduate School of Business.

-Arrillaga-Andreessen has said her mother's volunteer work was a strong influence on her when she was growing up in Palo Alto.
-She became active in philanthropy after her mother's early death from cancer.
-Arrillaga-Andreessen married Marc Andreessen in 2006.
-The couple have one son.
-Arrillaga-Andreessen and her husband co-founded the Marc and Laura Andreessen Foundation.
-Arrillaga-Andreessen is the Foundation's president.